-In contrast, while we’re ready for the Good News to be preached to all in 16:15 (most recently mentioned at 14:9), many particulars of the preaching in 16:16-18 are unexpected.
+In contrast, while we’re ready for the Good News to be preached to all in 16:15 (most recently mentioned as a possibility at 14:9), many particulars of the preaching in 16:16-18 are unexpected.
 Mandatory baptism is new, as is outright damnation for disbelief.
 Nobody except John baptizes anybody in undisputed Mark.
-We’ve also come a long way from that promised reward for even trivial assistance to the mission (a cup of water) and “whoever isn’t against us is for us” (9:40-41).
+We’ve also come a long way from that promised reward for even trivial assistance to the mission (like a cup of water) and “whoever isn’t against us is for us” (9:40-41).
 Back then, demon management was explicitly not a reliable sign of being one of the faithful.
 Animal taming, immunity to liquid poisons and language proficiency are all new.
 A sudden change of scene to heaven also has no precedent in Mark.